 Are any protein powders allowed?

 Certain protein powders come from food that is technically okay to have during the first 4 weeks of the challenge.
-If you have to go the protein powder route go for egg, collagen, gelatin and hemp.
+If you have to go the protein powder route go for egg, collagen (I like this brand, it’s clean, effective and affordable), gelatin and hemp.
 All of these in its cleanest form without any of the above added to the powder.
 Always check those ingredients.

 But please consider this.
 If you’re taking protein powder because you think it’s healthy or because you just need protein…… eat some real food.
 It’s just as effective, safer, and probably cheaper.

 To successfully replace protein powder with real food, you’ll have to plan ahead and do a bit of meal prep.
 See the time you spend on this as an investment in your health, because that is exactly what it is.

 For a pre-workout snack have a small portion of protein and fat.

 - Hard-boiled egg on its own or topped with smashed avo.

 - Egg frittata muffins (use whatever veggies you have at home, make a dozen and store in the freezer).